oceancleanupfounder

 Signing Pilot Japan copy

-Positive results of the above Model Testing task put The Ocean Cleanup one large step closer within its “how it could become” model.
+As positive results of the above Model Testing task put The Ocean Cleanup one large step closer within its “how it could become” model, focus shifted to the “how” of a Coastal Pilot:

 • On May 20, 2015, The Ocean Cleanup and the city government of Tsushima (a Japanese island which lies between Japan and Korea) jointly agreed to conduct research to bring the world’s first ocean cleanup array to Tsushima Island.